Leicester City striker Iheanacho set for first Premier League game of the season | Goal.com

 The Nigeria international found the back of the net in the Foxes’ League Cup tie against Burton Albion and has been rewarded with a place in Brendan Rodgers' squad against the Eagles.

-The 23-year-old has been named in the substitutes bench for the fourth time this season in the English top-flight.
+The 23-year-old has named in the substitutes bench for the fourth time this season in the English top-flight, but so far he has not been given a chance to come on.

 The forward has been enduring a difficult time this term with the King Power Stadium outfit, having failed to feature for the side in the English top-flight.